HoldenCaulfieldRye/caffe-1/RUN.md

 - Razvan: different batch contents at every epoch
 - Razvan: pre-process image, select patch of interest
 - look at new data fields sent by ControlPoint
+- actually break CAPTCHAs by reproducing Goodfellow's work, open source everything and say you are better than Vicarious